 Minimum total fare – 10 AED

 The adapted taxis are vans, with electric wheelchair lifts (rear entry).
-Securements straps are available in the back, and tie wheelchairs down to the floor.
-A seatbelt was also made available to me.
+Securement straps are available in the back and tie wheelchairs down to the floor.
+A seatbelt has also been made available to me.

 Taxis can be reserved in advance, or requested on demand with a phone call.
 Travelers needing an accessible taxi at the airport can speak to a taxi attendant.
 Wait times will vary, and I cannot estimate an “average” time due to my limited experience with on-demand taxi requests.

 If you have traveled to Dubai and used the accessible cabs, please share your experience in the comments below.